MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 ### Task 5 - Validate the Results of Directory Synchronization

-In this task, you will validate whether the changes you made earlier were synchronized from Adatum’s on-premises Active Directory to Azure Active Directory.
+In this task, you will validate whether the changes you made earlier were synchronized from Adatum’s on-premises Active Directory to Microsoft Entra ID (Azure AD).
 You will validate the changes using the Microsoft 365 admin center, and then you’ll perform the same validations using Windows PowerShell.
 This gives you experience in validating synchronization using both the Microsoft 365 admin center GUI and PowerShell.

 **IMPORTANT - PowerShell notice:** This task employs basic PowerShell queries for Groups and Users, which are supported in Microsoft Graph PowerShell.
 Since Microsoft Graph PowerShell is replacing the two older PowerShell modules, MSOnline and Azure Active Directory (Azure AD) PowerShell, you will use Microsoft Graph PowerShell in this task.